galeone/tfgo/README.md

 Thinking about computation represented using graphs, describing computing in this way is, in one word, *challenging*.

-Also, tfgo brings GPU computations to Go and allows writing parallel code without worring about the device that execute it (just place the graph into the device you desire: that's it!)
+Also, tfgo brings GPU computations to Go and allows writing parallel code without worrying about the device that executes it (just place the graph into the device you desire: that's it!)

 # Contribute

 I love contributions.
 Seriously.
-Having people that shares your same insterest and want to face your same challenges it's something awsome.
+Having people that share your same interests and want to face your same challenges it's something awsome.

 If you'd like to contribute, just dig in the code and see what can be added or improved.
 Start a dicussion opening an issue and let's talk about it.